rahul-120/CCC-PLUS/README.md

   - Internet & Communication
   - Digital Financial Services
   - Cybersecurity
-- **Responsive Design**: Fully accessible on desktops, tablets, and mobile devices.
+- **Responsive Interface**: Works smoothly on desktop, tablet, and mobile screens.
-- **Print-Friendly**: Easily save the entire question bank as a PDF using your browser’s print functionality.
-- **Self-Contained**: No external dependencies beyond CDN-hosted libraries (React, ReactDOM, Tailwind CSS).
-- **Offline Study**: Download as PDF for offline access or print a hard copy.
+- **Downloadable Sets**: Each question paper can be downloaded directly as HTML or saved as PDF.
+- **Lightweight Design**: Fast loading with no external dependencies.

 > **Copyright**: © 2025 NIELIT.
 All rights reserved.